 While you can make PromQL queries directly to a Prometheus server, that’s not the most effective way to see your metrics in action.
 Prometheus doesn’t offer features like distributed tracing, real user monitoring, and application performance monitoring, and its dashboards aren’t very fancy.
 You’ll likely want to query and visualize your data somewhere else.

-Grafana is open source analytics and visualization software that you can use to query your Prometheus data.
-Note that Grafana does not store your Prometheus data.
+As we already mentioned, Grafana is open-source analytics and visualization software that you can use to query your Prometheus data.
 Grafana’s only job is to query and visualize, and it does both very well.
 Here’s an example of a Grafana dashboard visualizing Prometheus metrics.

 If you want to build dashboards with your Prometheus data in Grafana, you just need to add Prometheus as a data source and then create a Prometheus graph.